Frequently Asked Questions

 Abortion funds are grassroots organizations that work to overcome financial and logistical barriers to abortion access by redistributing wealth and building power in marginalized communities.
 We want safe, legal abortion to be accessible and affordable for everyone, not just the few who can afford it.

-Anyone who needs an abortion can call the helpline and request financial and/or practical support for abortion care.
+Anyone who needs an abortion can call the helpline and request direct financial assistance and/or practical support.
 Volunteers respond to voicemails that come in through the helpline, and pledge to cover a portion of the cost.
 The pledge is faxed or emailed to the clinic.
-If necessary, they secure transportation, child care, and/or overnight housing for callers who need to travel long distance.
+If necessary, they secure transportation, gas money, child care, meals, and/or overnight housing for callers who need to travel long distance.
 Emotional support and post-abortion counseling resources are also made available to callers.

 After the procedure, the clinic will send an invoice in the mail and the abortion fund will make a payment for the previously agreed on amount.
 Funding is sent directly to the clinic.

-To apply for assistance, call our toll-free helpline at 1-833-672-2310 and leave a voicemail with your name, phone number, the date and location of your appointment, and the number of weeks in the pregnancy.
+After you schedule an appointment, text or call our confidential helpline at 1-833-672-2310 (toll-free) or 540-553-8152 (local) and leave a message with the following information: your name, your phone number, your city/county of residence, the date of your appointment, the name of the clinic, and the number of weeks in the pregnancy.